shakfu/sk-engines/docs/dev/bard-impl.md

 ## Architecture: the ISR does nothing slow

-- **`process()` (audio ISR):** per deck, pull int16 frames from the ring, resample, feed/drain the WSOLA time-scaler, then apply the Flux colour, the Grit room and the seam fade to the finished voice; then the per-block duck envelopes and the stereo mix.
+- **`process()` (audio ISR):** per deck, pull int16 frames from the ring, resample, feed/drain the WSOLA time-scaler, then apply the Flux colour, the Grit room and the layer fade to the finished voice; then the per-block duck envelopes and the stereo mix.
 No FatFs, no allocation, no seeks, **no `powf`** (the rate chain is precomputed on the main loop).

 - **`prepare()` (main loop):** every `f_open` / `f_lseek` / directory scan / sidecar read / sidecar write / resume write, plus the selector settle logic, segment-end handling and gate-out edge detection.